perebaj/contractus/docs/api.md

 **name:** Name of the seller

-Obs: If the user's name is "JONATHAN SILVA," it should be input as `?name=JONATHAN%20SILVA` to ensure proper search functionality.
+Obs: If the affilate's name is "JONATHAN SILVA," it should be input as `?name=JONATHAN%20SILVA` to ensure proper search functionality.

 Request: